UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 ### Git PKT Line Format

-To understand this better, git uses a PKT line encoding.
-Each line starts with 4 hex digits, which indicates the size of the line, including itself and trailing newline.
-A special `flush` line has just `0000`.
+Git uses PKT line encoding for these messages.
+Each line begins with 4 hex digits indicating the size of the line, including the prefix itself and the trailing newline.
+A special `flush` line consists of just `0000`.

-For example, see the line starting with `0155`.
+For example, the line starting with `0155`:

 ```go
 015547b37f1a82bfe85f6d8df52b6258b75e4343b7fd HEADmulti_ack thin-pack side-band side-band-64k ofs-delta shallow deepen-since deepen-not deepen-relative no-progress include-tag multi_ack_detailed allow-tip-sha1-in-want allow-reachable-sha1-in-want no-done symref=HEAD:refs/heads/master filter object-format=sha1 agent=git/github-203a3d8c358f
 ```

-The `0155` part indicates that the line is 341(0x155) bytes long.
-You can check for it yourself.
+The `0155` prefix indicates that the line is 341 (0x155) bytes long.

 Lines starting with `#` are comments and can be ignored.
-However, git protocol specifies that the server must respond with `# service=git-upload-pack` on the first line.
+However, the git protocol specifies that the server must respond with `# service=git-upload-pack` on the first line.

-For the lines that are not comment or flush, they are structured as follow
+Non-comment, non-flush lines are structured as:

 ```
 <4 bytes for size><20 bytes for shasum><space><ref_name>\n
 ```

-Please keep in mind that I haven’t touched upon the lines that contain information on tags.
+Lines that carry tag information are not covered here.

-Only the first line contains capabilities, and is structured as follows:
+Only the first such line contains capabilities, and is structured as:

 ```
 <4 bytes for size><20 bytes for shasum><space><ref_name>00<capabilities separated by space>\n
 ```

-From here, grab the shasum of the HEAD and proceed to making `upload-pack` request.
-You may also include other commits, but let’s see an example with a single one.
-It will be enough to understand the rest.
+The client takes the shasum of `HEAD` from this response and uses it to build the `upload-pack` request.
+The request can ask for more than one commit, but a single one is enough to illustrate the rest.

 ### Upload Pack POST